GabrielG101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword= script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 18-letteronly= script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.

+19-AZ= script that replaces all characters A and c from input to Z and e respectively.